shijiale0609/MacroSimGNN/Model/README.md

 ```
 change path to be the absolute path of monomers_dict_full.json

-## 1.2 Add validation steps to save the model which has the minimum loss.
+## 1.2 Add validation steps to save the model that has the minimum loss on the validation dataset.

 in [./src/simgnn.py](./src/simgnn.py)
 ```